azmr/blit-fonts/readme.md

 ``` c
  111010010011010
 ```
-3) This can then be represented as a number (in hexadecimal)
+3) This can then be represented as a number (in hexadecimal).
 ``` c
 0x749a
 ```
+(One happy coincidence of this format is that space is represented by the number 0)
 4) Collect a lot of these into an array, sorted in the ASCII code order (omitting the non-printable characters, starting with space at ASCII code 32).
 ``` c
 typedef unsigned short blit16_glyph;